mathesar-foundation/mathesar-wiki/docs/engineering/specs/worksheets-technical-specs.md

 Scope:

-- This document lays out problems and potential solutions to worksheets from a technical perspective.
+- This document lays out challenges and potential solutions to worksheets from a technical perspective.
 - This document does _not_ concern itself with any UX issues.

 Status: